sanjaykumar440099/task/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.0.

 ## Development server
+Install node version 8 and above

+Install npm v 6

+Go to project folder and

-Clone and run `npm install` to install all the dependencies.
+Run `npm install` to install all the dependencies.

+After successfull install

+Run `npm buil --prod` to build in production, after successfull build

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
-The app will automatically reload if you change any of the source files.
+Run `npm start` for a dev server.

+Run this url in the browser `http://localhost:8080/`.

 ## Code scaffolding